Amourspirit/python_ooo_dev_tools/docs/odev/part1/chapter04.rst

 One drawback of dispatching is that it isn't a complete programming solution.
 For instance, copying requires the selection of text, which has to be implemented with the Office API.

+|odev| has many dispatch commands in the :ref:`utils_dispatch` namespace, making it much easier to pass dispatch commands.

 LibreOffice has a comprehensive webpage listing all the dispatch commands `Development/DispatchCommands <https://wiki.documentfoundation.org/Development/DispatchCommands>`_.

 Another resource is chapter 10 of `OpenOffice.org Macros Explained <https://pitonyak.org/book/>`_ by Andrew Pitonyak.